msealadwani/California-Housing-Prices/Proposal/README.md

 <b>The work will be done through Jupyter notebook.</b>

 ## Questions that needs to be answered:
-- Does the age of the house affects on the house value?
+- Does the age of the house affect on the house value?
-- What is the most favourite house location?
+- What do people prefer on their house location?
-- Does the proximity of the house to the ocean or its distance from it affect its price?
+- Does the proximity of the house to the ocean affect its price?
-- What is the relation between the number of bedrooms and the house price?
+- What is the most city has the highest population?
-- Does the population affects on the house value?

 ## Authors:
 - [@msealadwani](https://github.com/msealadwani)